Kaiden Guhle

-Kaiden Guhle (/ˈguːliː/ GOO-lee; born January 18, 2002) is a Canadian professional ice hockey defenceman for the Montreal Canadiens of the National Hockey League (NHL).
+Kaiden Guhle (/ˈguːliː/ GOO-lee; born January 18, 2002) is a Canadian professional ice hockey player who is a defenceman for the Montreal Canadiens of the National Hockey League (NHL).
 He was selected in the first round, 16th overall, by the Canadiens in the 2020 NHL entry draft.

 Early life

 Guhle was born in Sherwood Park, Alberta, to parents Carrianne and Mark.
 An athletic family overall, his mother was a former figure skater while his father played basketball.
 As a result, both Guhle and his older brother Brendan began power skating at a young age.